7 Best Aeropress Accessories

 This clever device is worth your attention if you regularly brew for two.
 Set your Aeropress atop the 2POUR stand.
 As you press the Aeropress plunger, it precisely divides your brew into two coffee mugs using a concept similar to a dual-spouted espresso portafilter.

 I can see how this might seem like an unnecessary luxury.
 After all, it’s pretty easy to divide an Aeropress brew in two.
 But the affordable price tag of the 2POUR makes it a practical purchase for couples who typically brew and share.
 Adding to its value, the 2POUR is compatible with the Delter Press, and many pour-over drippers.

-Note that, at the moment, the 2POUR isn’t compatible with mugs over 3.8″ tall.
+Note that, at the moment, the 2POUR isn’t compatible with mugs over 9.7 cm tall.
 It was designed in Europe, where smaller coffee mugs are typical.
 If you’re a fan of taller glasses, stay tuned because the brand is promising an accessory or taller model in the future.

 We love this Aeropress stand from Hexnub for several reasons.
 There’s its attractive and durable bamboo frame lined with heat-resistant silicone mats.
-There’s the compact design, measuring 8.6” x 7.8” x 4.6”, which is suitable even for small kitchens.
+There’s the compact design, measuring 22 x x 20 x 12 cm, which is suitable even for small kitchens.
 There are dedicated spaces for the stirrer, scoop, and Aeropress filters.
-And finally, the top surface makes a perfect storage compartment for your favorite coffee mug.
+And finally, the top surface makes a perfect storage compartment for your favourite coffee mug.

-The Aesir paper has a more consistent thickness and smaller pores, so it yields a coffee with less sediment, greater clarity, and brighter flavors.
-It’s similar to a Chemex brew but, I would argue, with even more coffee flavor.
+The 2Pour unbleached paper has a more consistent thickness, so it yields a coffee with less sediment, greater clarity, and brighter flavours.
+It’s similar to a Chemex brew but, I would argue, with even more coffee flavour.
 Lovers of specialty light roast coffee beans will be especially excited.